bitcointranscripts/bitcointranscripts/wasabi/research-club/anonymous-credentials.md

 Speaker 1: 00:18:52

 Your first suggestion, yes, that works.
-It just, there is some probably negligible privacy loss, right, Like you expose the server that you have a 0.1 Bitcoin and a 0.9 Bitcoin pedders and commitments on the server.
+It just, there is some probably negligible privacy loss, right, Like you expose the server that you have a 0.1 Bitcoin and a 0.9 Bitcoin Pedersen  commitments on the server.

 Speaker 0: 00:19:13